ahilbers/bootstrap_uncertainty_quantification/README.md

 Running `main.py` works with:
 - Python modules:
-  - `Calliope 0.6.5`:  see [this link](https://calliope.readthedocs.io/en/stable/user/installation.html) for installation.
+  - `Calliope 0.6.6`:  see [this link](https://calliope.readthedocs.io/en/stable/user/installation.html) for installation.
+Everything also works with `0.6.5`, and may work with many other versions.
   - Basic modules: `numpy`, `pandas`.
 - Other:
   - `cbc`: open-source optimiser: see [this link](https://projects.coin-or.org/Cbc) for installation.
 Other solvers (e.g. `gurobi`) are also possible -- the solver can be specified in `models/6_region/model.yaml`.